pytest-dev/pytest/doc/en/explanation/goodpractices.rst

     The test files in the first example would be imported as ``test_app`` and ``test_view`` top-level modules by adding ``tests/`` to ``sys.path``.

-    This results in a drawback compared to the import mode ``import-lib``: your test files must have **unique names**.
+    This results in a drawback compared to the import mode ``importlib``: your test files must have **unique names**.

     If you need to have test modules with the same name,